Scott Olsen

-Scott Matthew Olsen (born January 12, 1984) is an American former pitcher.
-He played in Major League Baseball for the Florida Marlins and Washington Nationals between 2005 and 2010.
+Scott Matthew Olsen (born January 12, 1984) is an American former Major League Baseball pitcher.
+He played for the Florida Marlins and Washington Nationals between 2005 and 2010.

 Early life

 Olsen was born in Kalamazoo, Michigan.
 He attended Crystal Lake South High School in Crystal Lake, Illinois, for high school where he was all-conference in baseball.
 He was drafted 173rd overall during the sixth round of the 2002 Major League Baseball Draft by the Florida Marlins.